GTK-teaching/plasmabio.github.io/index.md

 ## Partners

-[QuantStack](https://quantstack.net/) is a team of developers and contributors of major open-source projects for scientific computing, who are passionate about science and technology.
+- [QuantStack](https://quantstack.net/) is a team of developers and contributors of major open-source projects for scientific computing, who are passionate about science and technology.
+- Greg Tucker-Kellogg, is the director of the Computer Biology Program at the Faculty of Science in [National University of Singapore (NUS)](https://www.nus.edu.sg/).

 ## Sponsors

 Sponsors to the Plasma initiative include:

+For Plasma 1.0 (2019-2022):

 - [Région Île-de-France](https://twitter.com/iledefrance), via the “Trophées franciliens de l’innovation numérique dans le supérieur” ([EdTech 2018](https://www.iledefrance.fr/trophees-franciliens-de-linnovation-numerique-dans-le-superieur-les-laureats-2018)) grant program,
 - [Université de Paris](https://u-paris.fr/en/), via the [Initiative of Excellence (IdEx) Label](https://u-paris.fr/en/the-initiative-of-excellence-idex-label/) and its "innovating teaching" grant program,
 - [EUR G.E.N.E.](https://eur-gene.u-paris.fr/), the graduate school on Genetics and Epigenetics,
 - the university training "Création, analyse et valorisation de données biologiques omiques" ([DU Omiques](https://omics-school.net/)).

+For Plasma 2.0 (2022-):

+- [Université Paris Cité](https://u-paris.fr/en/), via via the Paris-NUS call for Innovative Projects in Higher Education (2022-2023) - ANR-18-IDEX-0001
+- [National University of Singapore (NUS)](https://www.nus.edu.sg/) via the Paris-NUS call for Innovative Projects in Higher Education (2022-2023)

-The overall budget of the project is 140 k€.
+The overall budget of the project is 180 k€.

 ## Developments & achievements